KostasBzn/WiFi_Logger/README.md

 ### Usage

-1. Build with Visual Studio.
+1. Build the solution with Visual Studio.
 2. Run `WiFiLogger.exe` and it will generate the `wifi_scan.txt` with the results.